awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDSFeaturesRegionsDBEngines.grids.md

 ### Kerberos authentication with RDS for PostgreSQL<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.pg"></a>

-Amazon RDS supports Kerberos authentication for all versions of RDS for PostgreSQL\.
+Amazon RDS supports Kerberos authentication for all currently available versions of RDS for PostgreSQL\.
+For details, see [Amazon RDS for PostgreSQL updates](https://docs.aws.amazon.com/AmazonRDS/latest/PostgreSQLReleaseNotes/postgresql-versions.html) in the *Release Notes for Aurora PostgreSQL*\.

-Kerberos authentication for RDS for PostgreSQL is available in all Regions except the following:
+Kerberos authentication for RDS for PostgreSQL is available in all AWS Regions except the following:
 + Africa \(Cape Town\)
 + Asia Pacific \(Hong Kong\)
 + Asia Pacific \(Jakarta\)